WCW Greed: Aftermath

 While the WWF may have acquired most of WCW wrestlers’ contracts, some wrestlers, like Sting, would not join the WWF immediately after WCW's closure due to refusing to join the promotion or waiting out until their contract with AOL Time Warner expired.

 Sting, despite being WCW's mainstay and face of the company, would resist joining the WWF (later renamed World Wrestling Entertainment and currently known simply as WWE) despite many close agreements on joining the promotion.
 He would eventually join WWE in 2014, 13 years after WCW's closure and debuted during the promotion's Survivor Series event while at the age of 55.

 Despite his contract, Jeff Jarrett was fired by Vince McMahon upon his acquisition of WCW, McMahon having no interest in working with Jarrett due to the latter's contentious departure following No Mercy in 1999.
 After WCW closed its doors, Jarrett found success alongside his father Jerry as wrestling promoters by starting their own company, Total Nonstop Action Wrestling (TNA) (later renamed Impact Wrestling after its television program, before reverting to the TNA name in early 2024).
 The promotion brought a new generation of wrestlers to the public eye who later found success in WWE, while also hiring former WCW wrestlers like Sting and Scott Steiner.
 Jarrett returned to WWE in 2018 when he was inducted into the company's Hall of Fame, followed by an in-ring return for WWE at the following year's Royal Rumble.

-Eighteen years later, the start up All Elite Wrestling (AEW) promotion, which was co-founded by Cody Rhodes, the son of former WCW wrestler Dusty Rhodes, began airing two of its television programs (Dynamite and Rampage) on the former broadcasters of WCW, TNT and TBS.
+Eighteen years later, the start-up All Elite Wrestling (AEW) promotion, which was co-founded by Cody Rhodes, the son of former WCW wrestler Dusty Rhodes, began airing three of its television programs (Dynamite, Rampage and Collision) on the former broadcasters of WCW, TNT and TBS.